-Pregnant women with AIH should be counseled against pregnancy in the context of cirrhosis (MELD score greater than 10), primarily due to the risk of gastroesophageal variceal bleed, although ascites, spontaneous bacterial peritonitis, hepatic encephalopathy, and hepatorenal syndrome can present as well.
+Pregnant women with AIH should be counseled against pregnancy in the context of cirrhosis (MELD score greater than 10), primarily due to the risk of gastroesophageal variceal bleed, although ascites, spontaneous bacterial peritonitis, hepatic encephalopathy, and hepatorenal syndrome.

 Given the elevated rate of fetal complications, including prematurity and death, women with autoimmune hepatitis should be counseled to delay pregnancy until the AIH is under reasonable control for at least one year.
 Furthermore, these women should receive high-quality prenatal and antenatal care and follow closely with a specialist physician trained in the management of AIH during and after pregnancy.
 They should be advised to continue to take their medications under medical supervision and to see their healthcare provider regularly.

 Patients should be counseled to eat a balanced, healthy diet and to avoid becoming obese, as obesity potentially increases the risk of fatty liver disease, which can worsen AIH.
 Patients should receive counsel to avoid all types of alcoholic beverages, including beer, wine, and liquor, because they can all cause fatty liver and additional liver damage.
 Furthermore, certain herbs can cause severe liver injury, and some have links with triggering AIH.
 This reaction is why patients should be advised to avoid seeking any herbal treatment for their liver disease.

 Women with autoimmune hepatitis have an increased risk of adverse outcomes in pregnancy and neonatal complications.
-It is important that these women undergo close surveillance, both prenatally and antenatally, by obstetricians, primary caregivers, nurse practitioners, and hepatologists working closely together.
+These women must undergo close surveillance, both prenatally and antenatally, by obstetricians, primary caregivers, nurse practitioners, and hepatologists working closely together.
 Therefore, autoimmune hepatitis requires an interprofessional team approach, including physicians, specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
 Pharmacists evaluate treatment regimens, check for drug-drug interactions, and provide patient education.
 Nurses monitor and educate patients and provide updates to the team.
-[Level V]
+[Level 5]

 The outlook for women with AIH who get pregnant is guarded.
 Those with more severe disease tend to have poor fetal outcomes despite therapy.